500 Years of Suppression

 J. Weldon Fell, published his "Treatise on Cancer and Its Treatment" in 1857.
 An American with an extraordinary success at curing cancer in his practice in New York, he became an "ex-pat" in London to escape droves of jealous colleagues in the States.
 Although the book is just 95 pages, the last 30 pages are devoted to some of Dr. Fell's more astonishing cures.
 Instead of including melanomas or other easier cases (which is child's play to cure for those who know how to work with escharotics), he includes those instances which were considered among the toughest type cancers to cure in his day.
 The predominant number of cases he reports in the book are, therefore, breast cancer cases.
 Other cases he reports include one uterine and a couple of epithelial cancer cases of the nose -- similar to those which comprise the "Sue Gilliatt" type frivolous lawsuits of the 21st century.

-Naiman covers more of the historical details of escharotic use than I do, and she does a good job of this.
+Naiman also provides her own "history of escharotics," some of which is incorporated into the text at left.
 However, the practicum material is so inaccurate it makes me wince at times.
 She states in one place that " ... starting from the beginning, it should be underscored that the experts, from Hildegard to the present, have all more or less concurred that the salves are not a cure.
 At best, they are an alternative to surgery.
 There is nothing about them that would prevent recurrence." .
 Well, that just isn't true.

 An experienced user of escharotics knows that to be mind-numbingly preposterous.
 Or perhaps Ms. Naiman wasn't working with some of the better formulas.
 Cansema, for one, is a cure.
 And non-reoccurence is the rule.
 Frankly, in the thirteen years that I made and sold Cansema, I would say that AT LEAST 50% of all users saw absolutely no recurrence in their skin cancers, or other growths removed near the skin.
 At least.
 I myself have used Cansema on about five growths over the years.
 Only one of them returned such that I had to do another application, and that was about eight years later.
 Now, I realize that some of this may be attributable to the Cansema formula itself, refined as it was through constant reappraisal of end user and health care practitioner inputs over a thirteen year period.